ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 # Your first lab in SPIS

-For your first lab, you'll be using the computers in B230, a lab in the basement of the CSE building.
+For your first lab, you'll be using the computers in B230 and B240, labs in the basement of the CSE building.

 These computer run the Linux operating system, and you'll log into them with your SPIS ETS account.